 Juniors receive no pay, just wonderful experience and may count the hours as Community Service hours.
 Cadette, Senior, & Ambassador troops earn anywhere from 30-70 cents, per person, per hour.
 You may choose, as a troop, to take Community Service hours instead of payment, let us know when you register.

 The check, made out to the troop/group, is usually mailed the following April.
 If you have not received it by mid-May, please contact Kathleen at firstname.lastname@example.org

 Q: Do we get anything else, like t-shirts or pins?

 You may be given a pin by your supervisor for hard work.
 You also might not.
-Please don't beg for pins, it makes all the Girl Scouts look bad.

 There is also an Interest Project and a Junior Badge based around the Rose Parade.
 For additional information, please contact Girl Scouts of Greater Los Angeles.

 We also sell a Rose Parade Float Decorator pin to commemorate your troops experience decorating.

 Q: That "Welcome Page" Statement of yours... it's pretty firm.
 Are you serious?

 Actually yes, we are.
 Quite serious.
 That's not so say that decorating isn't tons of fun, it is!
 Otherwise we wouldn't still be doing this year after year.
 But that being said, it's the most fun when you go into it with the right attitude.
 If you're a returning participant, you most likely could relate to at least one or two points in the statement ... but then again you're sitting here reading this website now, planning to sign up this year.
 How bad can it be.
 So bottom line: yes, we are serious about needing to be flexible.
 But we are also serious about having a great time!

 Contact Kathleen to be placed on the waitlist - email@example.com or 909.214.7918